Find Trade Colleges

 • Record transactions and coin receptor readings to verify the amount of money collected.

-Below is a list of the skills most Subway and Streetcar Operators say are important on the job.
+These are the skills Subway and Streetcar Operators say are the most useful in their careers:

 Operation and Control: Controlling operations of equipment or systems.